10 of The best NES RPGs Ranked - Nintendo Role Playing Games

 This is list expands on some of the Best RPGS ever made on 8-bit.

 Do should do yourself a favor and try them, if not just do it for the gamer street cred.
-Honorable mentions: Zelda ii, Ultima IV Quest of the Avatar, Wizardry Proving Grounds of the Mad Overlord and the original dragon warrior.
+Honorable mentions: Destiny of an Emperor, Ultima IV Quest of the Avatar, Wizardry Proving Grounds of the Mad Overlord and the original Dragon Warrior.

 These games are by far some of most magical games that kept old-school gamers busy for hours, engrossing them so completely that goblins and dungeon fights were a staple of their dreams.